 The charity has, from the outset, been underpinned and informed by academic evidence and research.
 It partnered the University of the West of England, Bristol, in setting up the first Centre for Appearance Research in 1998, which is now a fully-fledged research centre with 28 attached academics.
 The University recognised James’ contribution to academic research by granting him an Honorary Doctorate of Science in 1999.

 As well as directing Changing Faces, James has served on many committees and panels bringing disability, human rights, user, consumer and lay perspectives to bear on a range of subjects.
 He is also a founding partner of Dining with a Difference, which aims to challenge and change the way chief executives and directors of private and public organisations address disability as a strategic business issue.
 Over the years Dining has made a major impact on the thinking of organisations such as the Royal Mail, Barclays and Jobcentre Plus.

 James writes and presents widely on disfigurement, disability, inclusion and social entrepreneurship in the UK and internationally.
-Take a look at his blog.

 He is recognised as a charismatic speaker and influential advocate and has taken part in many documentaries, panel discussions and media interviews; In a ground-breaking move in November 2009, James was a guest newsreader for a week on Five News, – the first person with a disfigurement ever to do so worldwide – an appearance designed to foster acceptance and inclusion of people with disfigurements in society.